 Another very important mechanism to consider; that is when two WSDs (or more) are transmitting at the same time and on apparently free channels, but where their IP’s fall on top of the RM signals (see A10.5).

-The following conditions may be used to mitigate this problem:
+If there are WSDs operating close to wireless microphones, the following conditions may be used to mitigate this problem:

-If multiple WSDs are not allowed to simultaneously transmit within the exclusion zone;
+multiple WSDs are not allowed to simultaneously transmit within the exclusion zone;

-If multiple WSDs are guaranteed not to be close to each other to cause reverse IPs;
+multiple WSDs are guaranteed not to be close to each other to cause reverse IPs;

-If frequency management is performed in the database.
+frequency management is performed in the database.

 An example of a Methodology of Protection of PMSE from WSD